rydmike/flex_color_scheme/README.md

 by default by FlexColorScheme based themes.
 We also add the visual density to the ThemeData with the same `copyWith` so we get the same Widget spacing as the one used in out `toTheme` setup.

->**IMPORTANT**
+**IMPORTANT**
 When using FlexColorScheme and making themes with it, you would normally **NOT USE THE ABOVE toScheme APPROACH**.
 It is **ONLY** included in this example to be able to demonstrate the theme adjustments provided by `FlexColorScheme.toTheme`.
 That being said, it is as shown totally possible to do so if you for some reason prefer the results with the `toScheme` approach.
-By doing so you do however loose many of the features offered by FlexColorScheme.
+By doing so you do however loose most of the end results and features offered by `FlexColorScheme`.
 You can see an example visual comparison and presentation of the [**differences here**](https://rydmike.com/colorscheme#the-difference).

-The `FlexColorScheme.light` parameters `appBarStyle`, `appBarElevation`, `tabBarStyle`, `tooltipsMatchBackground` and `visualDensity` actually have no impact on the returned `ColorScheme` by `toScheme` as it can only return colors in a `ColorScheme`, that of course have no such theming concepts.
-Defining these values above could just as well be removed, but they were left in there to demonstrate that for this with FlexColorScheme not recommended theme defintion method, they have no impact on the end result.
-Only parameters that adjust color, like `colors`, `scheme`, `surfaceStyle`,
+The used `FlexColorScheme.light` parameters `appBarStyle`, `appBarElevation`, `tabBarStyle`, `tooltipsMatchBackground` and `visualDensity` in the example above, actually have no impact at all on the returned `ColorScheme` by `toScheme`.
+It can only return colors in a `ColorScheme`, that of course have no such theming concepts.
+Definition of these values above could just as well be removed in the above example, but they were left in there to demonstrate that for this NOT recommended FlexColorScheme theme definition method, they have no impact on the end result.
+Only parameters that adjust scheme colors, like `colors`, `scheme`, `surfaceStyle` and `usedColors` will have an impact on the `toScheme` returned by **FlexColorScheme**.

 ### Example 5 - Equivalent Setup for the Dark Theme, but with More Options